 Don’t let distance stop you either.
 Help Scout uses Zoom to speak to a diverse group of customers no matter where they are.

 5. Social media

-Listening through social media can prove particularly useful for gathering candid feedback from customers.
-Direct comments or mentions on social networks aren’t the only way for your business to collect customer feedback — many social networks have polling tools built in.
-Consider this quick poll conducted on Facebook:
+Social listening can give you access to an otherwise untapped reservoir of candid feedback from customers.
+Direct comments or mentions on social networks aren’t the only way for your business to collect customer feedback either — many networks include built-in polling tools.
+Look at this quick poll on Instagram:

 6. On-site activity (via analytics)

-If your FAQ section has a 0:09 average on-page time and an awful bounce rate, you know something isn’t being communicated clearly.
-People are visiting your support content but obviously not utilizing it.
-Reporting tools like Help Scout’s Docs Report can give you insights about failed searches, which pages are most often visited, and so on, giving you the opportunity to improve your customer’s self-service experience.
+If one article has an 0:09 average time on page and an awful bounce rate, you know something isn’t sticking about your messaging.
+Reporting tools like like Help Scout’s Docs Report give you insights about failed searches, most frequently visited pages, and so on so you can improve your customer’s self-service experience.

 Without on-site data like this, it’s unlikely a user would come forward and explain why they abandoned the site (after clicking through on other pages).
-It’s sometimes necessary to see how people view your site when they don’t know anyone is watching.
+It can be helpful to see how people view your site when they don’t know anyone is watching.

-With an an embeddable on-site widget like Beacon, you can collect instant customer feedback without the customer having to answer any questions.
+With an embeddable on-site widget like Beacon, you can collect instant customer feedback without asking the customer any questions.

 At Help Scout, for example, we pulled nine articles into a webpage that could be valuable to potential customers on the page.
 Instead of asking customers which articles they preferred, Beacon collected the data on the most popular articles.
 If none of the articles helped, the customer could email the team — and that’s valuable information, too.

 Customers can transform every aspect of your company for the better if you listen to their feedback.
 Think about your most pressing goals and start with one clear, simple method for collecting customer feedback before expanding out to more complex tactics like usability testing and analytics.